oxyno-zeta/s3-proxy/docs/configuration/example.md

       # A specific host can be added for filtering.
 Otherwise, all hosts will be accepted
       # host: localhost:8080
     # ## Resources declaration
     # ## WARNING: Think about all path that you want to protect.
-At the end of the list, you should add a resource filter for /* otherwise, it will be public.
+At the end of the list, you should add a resource filter for /** otherwise, it will be public.
     # resources:
-    #   # A Path must be declared for a resource filtering (a wildcard can be added to match every sub path)
+    #   # A Path must be declared for a resource filtering (* matches one path segment, ** matches across path boundaries)
     #   - path: /
     #     # Whitelist
     #     whiteList: true
-    #   # A Path must be declared for a resource filtering (a wildcard can be added to match every sub path)
+    #   # A Path must be declared for a resource filtering (* matches one path segment, ** matches across path boundaries)
-    #   - path: /specific_doc/*
+    #   - path: /specific_doc/**
     #     # HTTP Methods authorized (Must be in HEAD, GET, PUT or DELETE)
     #     methods:
     #       - GET